What are carpenter ants?

 How do I get rid of carpenter ants?

 When you contact us, we begin by conducting a thorough inspection of the property.
 We’ll also locate entry points and determine what conditions in or around your structure are attracting carpenter ants.
-Upon completion of our inspection, we’ll discuss our findings and recommend a treatment plan to get rid of the carpenter ants.
+Upon completion of our inspection, we’ll discuss our findings and recommend a treatment plan to get rid of your carpenter ants.

 For carpenter ant control, Prosite provides a regularly scheduled treatment every year to protect against structural damage.
-If you’re interested in learning more about our ant control services, please contact Prosite today.
+If you’re interested in learning more about our effective ant control services, please contact Prosite today.

 How do I prevent problems with carpenter ants?